joycewamocho/alx-system_engineering-devops/0x01-shell_permissions/README.md

 file 100-change_owner_and_groupchanges the owner to vincent and the group owner to staff for all the files and directories in the working directory

+file 101-symbolic_link_permissions changes the owner and the group owner of _hello to vincent and stuff respectively.